-Free DIY Online Divorce Guide and Form – High Court, Cape Town, Western Cape
+Free DIY Online Divorce Guide and Court documents – High Court, Cape Town, Western Cape

-This article deals with uncontested divorces in the Western Cape High Court, Cape Town for marriage In Community of Property.
-It further provides legal guidance on doing your own divorce, with an online divorce form below.
+This article deals with uncontested divorces in the Western Cape High Court, Cape Town, for marriage In Community of Property.
+It further provides legal guidance on doing your divorce, with an online divorce.
 These free divorce resources relate to divorces in the Western Cape instituted from the High Court.
 Other courts may follow similar practices.
-It is suggested that you consult with a legal practitioner before instituting divorce legal proceedings, especially if there are minor children, and a large estate involved.
+It is suggested that you consult with a legal practitioner before instituting divorce legal proceedings, especially if there are minor children and a large estate involved.

 Online Divorce Form

 The online divorce form is provided below to kick start the divorce process.
 After completing the form, and pressing “submit”, our online system will send you an email with the information you provided, as well with links where you may download the following:

 Marriages ending up in divorce

 When the marriage of a couple has broken down, a divorce may be the best option.
 If this route is followed, then a friendly process should ensure.
 There is no need for spouses to fight over a divorce.
 It is waste of money and if there are children involved, they may come out traumatised.
 Therefore, in the interest of all concerned, an uncontested divorce is the best option in most cases.

 An uncontested divorce happens in one of the following situations:

 - The couple agrees beforehand to the terms of the divorce, and then enters into a Settlement Agreement or Consent Paper.
 One party would then initiate the divorce proceedings, and the other party won’t defend it on the basis of entering into a settlement agreement or consent paper

 - The couple are not on friendly terms.
 One of them institute divorce proceedings and stipulate in the summons what they want.
 The other party receives the summons and does not have issue with what the other spouse is asking for.
 The divorce then proceeds as prayed for in the Summons.